 My Sneaker Picks

-My current favorite sneaker is the Vivobarefoot Court that I reviewed in detail here.
+My current favorite sneaker is the Vivobarefoot Court (reviewed in detail here).
 I could wear these every day and I love them to pieces.
 Vivobarefoot shoes last forever, but they don’t breath really well and make your feet sweat.
 Otherwise, these are perfect.
 Leather, $150, men’s and women’s sizing (a canvas option will be released later this year!)

 Feelgrounds are reminiscent of a skater shoe and a little edgier than the other options.
 The mesh dresses them down a bit, but they are so lightweight and flexible you forget you’re wearing them.
 They also have some good color combinations you don’t see often, like blush/white sole and black/white sole.
 I I reviewed these in detail here.
 Vegan, $131, Unisex sizing.

 The Vivobarefoot Ra is one of only a handful of slip-on sneakers available.
 They release them in a different color each season, and this season is a vegan pewter.
 I prefer to wear them with the tassels tucked inside (the toggle can be removed easily) so that they look like a Van’s slip on.
-There is an elastic piece on the inside that keeps them secure to the foot, so you could even cut the tassels if you wanted.
+There is an elastic piece on the inside that keeps them secure to the foot.
 Overall it is a low-volume shoe which is nice for me because I have low volume feet, but if you have high volume feet you might want to size up.
 I got my usual Vivobarefoot size 37 or US 7.
-This one only comes in Women’s sizing.
+My review here.

-Very similar to a classic Ked’s, these Bohempia sneakers in grey are one of my favorites for looks.
-The aesthetic is simple, low profile, and they will match most things I wear.
-Bohempia makes a few other lace up styles that are really on point and a little more masculine looking.
+Very similar to a classic Ked’s, these Bohempia sneakers in grey in my top 3 for looks.
+The aesthetic is simple, low profile, and matches everything.
 One of the cool things about Bohempia (besides the fact that the shoes are sustainably made from organic hemp) is that their barefoot shoes come in an extra wide version!
 I got a size 36 regular, and they are a good width and length for me.
 They are high volume, so I had to put in an insole to keep my foot from sliding around.
 The sole feels about 5mm thick with average groundfeel.
+More deets here.